Infinite-Impact-Insights/kig.re/_posts/2014-10-12-borat-bathroom-occupancy-wireless-detection-and-notification-with-arduino.md

 ## Conclusion

 What's the moral of the story?
 Who am I kidding.

-It sure is nice to know without having to get up from your desk if you can or can't use the restroom, especially when they're in such limited supply.
+__It sure is nice to know if you can or can't use the restroom, without having to get up from your desk.__

 Could have this been done cheaper?
 Absolutely!
 Smaller?
 Definitely!
+Neater, prettier, faster, etc?
+You bet.

+But I had a lot of fun along the way, and it's been such a pleasure to work with "atoms", not "bits" for a change (although you could say this project required a good deal of bits too :-)

-Want to help me design PCB board to make the next Observer Unit?
+Do you want to help me design a PCB board to make the next Observer Unit?
 Please get in touch!
 [Create an issue on GitHub](https://github.com/kigster/Borat/issues/new), and describe your idea, and I'll make sure to respond asap.

 Also – please leave comments, feedback, and suggestions.
 All of those nice things.